 Throughout a world, Wireless operators are getting ready to replace its services with new high-speed Tri-Band Carrier Aggregation technology, they’ve built during the past couple of years.

-It was the year of June 2013, when South Korea Telecom introduced the world’s first LTE-Advanced network via CA (carrier aggregation) with a commercial smart-phone use with the service, which the carrier said was a world’s first.
+Time of the June 2013 year, when South Korea Telecom introduced the world’s first LTE-Advanced network via CA (carrier aggregation).
+It was basically with a commercial smart-phone use along with the service which the carrier said was a world’s first.

-Carrier Aggregation (CA) is nothing but a key component of Long Term Evolution-Advance, a technology evolution step from the current LTE networks and taking user experience to the next level and offers operator to deliver successively higher data rates performance mobile based on ever-increasing users needs.
+Carrier Aggregation (CA) is nothing but a key component of Long Term Evolution-Advance, a technology evolution from the current LTE networks.
+The purpose is to take user experience to the next level and allow operator to deliver successively higher data rates performance mobile based on ever-increasing users needs.

 It supports LTE Carrier Aggregation between licensed and unlicensed spectrum.
-It is increasing the number of carrier components and the total bandwidth supported in both the downlink and the uplink and enabling flexible aggregation of FDD as well as TDD LTE carriers.
+The increasing number of carrier components and the total bandwidth benefits in both the downlink and the uplink.
+Which in turn, enables flexible aggregation of FDD as well as TDD LTE carriers.

 Benefits of LTE-A and LTE-U